jsdclxvi/Reforestation/README.md

-## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.